FinPress/gutenberg/packages/data/README.md

 _Returns_

--   `Selector`: Registry selector that can be registered with a store.
+-   `RegistrySelector< Selector >`: Registry selector that can be registered with a store.

 ### createSelector